seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 ### pre-trained models
 If you want to use the pre-trained models.

 Please put evey pre-trained model inside the `~/Landmark-Assisted-StarGAN` folder.
-You should have total of 12 `.pth.tar` file.
+You should have total of 10 `.pth.tar` files.